OctHe/ICE/cheatsheet/git.md

 Git command for prompt in shell

-    git status -s | wc -l  # Get the number of modified file in git
+    git status --short | wc -l          # Get the number of modified file in git git branch --show-current           # Show the name of current branch git rev-list --count @{upstream}..HEAD  # Count commits that local branch have but upstream does not